DeputyDutch/ts-trains-redm/README.md

+# Edited by WDutch
+Gets rid of trains in case you don't need trains to spawn but leaves the tram in place so you can use that.
+I recommend using the original script but this is just something I forked together and updated slightly so it would compile nicely.
+Doesn't mean it won't have bugs or issues.
+NO SUPPORT OFFERED HERE!!!!!!!!

 # ts-trains-redm
 Adds the singleplayer trains &amp; tram to RedM.
 Originally for [OldWesternRP](https://oldwesternrp.com) & made standalone for any [RedM](https://redm.gg) server to use.